Skip to main content

 deepeval login

-• keep track of and debug historical test run results
+• Keep track of and debug historical test run results

-• discover optimal hyperparameters, such as the best models and prompt templates to use
+• Discover optimal hyperparameters, such as the best models and prompt templates to use

-• centralize and synthesize evaluation datasets on the cloud
+• Centralize and synthesize evaluation datasets on the cloud

-• safeguard against breaking changes in CI/CD pipelines
+• Safeguard against breaking changes in CI/CD pipelines

-• run real-time evaluations in production, with custom metrics
+• Run real-time evaluations in production, with custom metrics

 info

-Once logged in, you'll be able to view test run results on Confident AI each time you execute a test run:
+If you do decide to stick to running evaluations locally instead, you'll be able to view test run results on Confident AI each time you execute a test run:

 deepeval test run test_example.py